This guide will help you get OpenTitan up and running by instructing you how to:

 The OpenTitan Repository must be checked out locally.
 If you wish to contribute to OpenTitan you will need to make a fork on GitHub, otherwise you can just locally clone the main repository.
-There is a set of notes for using GitHub which explains how to work with your own fork.
+There are a set of notes for using GitHub which explains how to work with your own fork.

-Throughout the documentation
+Note: throughout the documentation

-$REPO_TOP refers to the path where the OpenTitan repository is checked out
+$REPO_TOP refers to the path where the OpenTitan repository is checked out.